StatCan/aaw/docs/en/4-Collaboration/Geospatial-Analytical-Environment.md

 ```

 **Example: ipyleaflet Library**
 In this example we will use the library 'ipyleaflet' to create an interactive map.
-This map will be centered around Toronto, ON.
+This map will be centred around Toronto, ON.
 The data being used will be outlined below.
 Begin by pasting ```conda install -c conda-forge ipyleaflet``` allowing you to install ipyleaflet libraries in the Python environment.
 <br/>
 Import the necessary libraries.